top of page

 BELORUSSIAN RESISTANCE, Byelorussian guerillas posing in a forest, circa 1943; note PPD-40 submachine gun, Mosin-Nagant M1891 rifle, and German bayonet.
 The partisan movement was so strong that by 1943–44 there were entire regions in occupied Belarus, where Soviet authority was re-established deep inside the German held territories.
 There were even partisan kolkhozes that were raising crops and livestock to produce food for the partisans.
 During the battles for liberation of Belarus, partisans were considered the fourth Belarusian front.
 As early as the spring of 1942 the Soviet partisans were able to effectively harass German troops and significantly hamper their operations in the region.

-ELIAHU BORAKS MEMBER OFF JEWISH UNDERGROUND IN VILNA AND BIALYSTOK GHETTOS
+ELIAHU BORAKS, MEMBER OF JEWISH UNDERGROUND IN VILNA AND BIALYSTOK GHETTOS

 FIGHTERS OF THE WARSAW GHETTO UPRISING